Updated: Jul 8

 You'll notice in Orthodox Divine Services, we often stand.
-Perhaps you have visited a historic Orthodox cathedrals, such as the Hagia Sophia, where you'll notice a cavernous space without any chairs.
+Perhaps you have visited an historic Orthodox cathedral, such as the Hagia Sophia, where you've noticed a cavernous space without any chairs.
 In some traditions, such as the Russian Orthodox Church, there will only be a few seats available for those who are elderly, ill, have disabilities or are pregnant.
 Otherwise, the congregation stands for the entire service.

 Standing during worship goes back to the Old Testament, where we are told during the blessing of Solomon's temple that, "the Levites and all the singers, being arrayed in white linen and having cymbals and psalteries and harps stood at the east end of the altar'' (II Chronicles 5:12) and that "all the congregation of Israel stood" (II Chronicles 6:2).
 Even in the New Testament, Christ says, "when you stand praying..."
 (Mark 11:25), indicating that prayer is not something we should be doing in a relaxed position.

 It isn't just standing.
 Orthodox worshippers are just as active physically as they are in spirit, crossing themselves, prostrating, moving around the church to light candles or kiss icons even as the service takes place.
 Our services are not a performance for us to passively sit through as if we are at the cinema or watching a play.
 We are supposed to participate and be attentive throughout the entire service.
 It's very hard to do this when we're sitting down, relaxed or resting.